-- 7. An O&S committee may take suggestions from a variety of sources to form its Work Plan.
-This may include suggestions from members of the public, officers of the Council, Portfolio Holders, the Cabinet and Council, members of the O&S Committee, and other Councillors who are not on the Committee. - 8.
+- 10. An O&S committee may take suggestions from a variety of sources to form its Work Plan.
+This may include suggestions from members of the public, officers of the Council, Portfolio Holders, the Cabinet and Council, members of the O&S Committee, and other Councillors who are not on the Committee. - 11.
 The Constitution requires that all suggestions for O&S work will be accompanied by detail outlining the background to the issue suggested, the proposed method of undertaking the work and likely timescale associated, and the anticipated outcome and value to be added by the work proposed.
-No item of work shall join the Work Plan of the O&S Committee without an assessment of this information. - 9.
-Any councillor may request that an item of business be considered by an O&S Committee.
-Councillors are asked to complete a form outlining the request, which is appended to this report at Appendix C. The same process will apply to requests for scrutiny from members of the public.
-We have received a request from a Councillor to be considered by the Committee which is attached at Appendix F. - 10.
+No item of work shall join the Work Plan of the O&S Committee without an assessment of this information.

+- 12. Any councillor may request that an item of business be considered by an O&S Committee.
+Councillors are asked to complete a form outlining the request, which is appended to this report at Appendix C. The same process will apply to requests for scrutiny from members of the public. - 13.
 A copy of the most recent Cabinet Forward Plan will be supplied to O&S Committees at each meeting for reference when determining items of predecision scrutiny.
 The latest version is supplied as Appendix D to this report.